 - Bake 20-24 minutes, until a toothpick comes out clean.

-- Meanwhile, make icing; Combine sugar, butter, and evaporated milk and boil.
-Reduce heat and simmer 10 minutes.
-Add coconut.
+- While the cake is cooking prepare the icing.
+Combine sugar, butter, and evaporated milk and boil.
+Reduce heat and simmer for 10 minutes.
+Stir in the coconut.

 - Pour icing over hot cake.
 Spread pecans on top.
 Cool and serve.